Airbus A320 family: ACJ319

 The A319CJ (rebranded the ACJ319) is the corporate jet version of the A319.
-It incorporates removable extra fuel tanks (up to six additional center tanks) which are installed in the cargo compartment, and an increased service ceiling of 12500 m.
+It incorporates removable extra fuel tanks (up to six additional centre tanks) which are installed in the cargo compartment, and an increased service ceiling of 12500 m.
 Range with eight passengers' payload and auxiliary fuel tanks (ACTs) is up to 6000 nmi.
 Upon resale, the aircraft can be reconfigured as a standard A319 by removing its extra tanks and corporate cabin outfit, thus maximising its resale value.
 It was formerly also known as the ACJ, or Airbus Corporate Jet, while starting with 2014 it has the marketing designation ACJ319.

 The aircraft seats up to 39 passengers, but may be outfitted by the customers into any configuration.
 Tyrolean Jet Services Mfg.
 GmbH & CO KG, MJET and Reliance Industries are among its users.
 The A319CJ competes with other ultralarge-cabin corporate jets such as the Boeing 737-700-based Boeing Business Jet (BBJ) and Embraer Lineage 1000, as well as with large-cabin and ultralong-range Gulfstream G650, Gulfstream G550 and Bombardier's Global 6000.
 It is powered by the same engine types as the A320.
 The A319CJ was used by the Escadron de Transport, d'Entraînement et de Calibration which is in charge of transportation for France's officials and also by the Flugbereitschaft of the German Air Force for transportation of Germany's officials.
 An ACJ serves as a presidential or official aircraft of Armenia, Azerbaijan, Brazil, Bulgaria, Czech Republic, Germany, Italy, Malaysia, Slovakia, Thailand, Turkey, Ukraine, and Venezuela.

 A320

 The A320 series has two variants, the A320-100 and A320-200.
 Only 21 A320-100s were produced.
 These aircraft, the first to be manufactured, were delivered to Air Inter – later acquired by Air France – and British Airways as a result of an order from British Caledonian made prior to its acquisition.

-The primary differences with the -100 were the -200's wingtip fences and increased fuel capacity, providing increased range.
-Indian Airlines used its first 31 A320-200s with double-bogie main landing gear for airfields with poor runway conditions, which a single-bogie main gear could not manage.
+The primary differences from the -100 were the -200's wingtip fences and increased fuel capacity, providing increased range.